0xBAADF0OD/netgear_mr6400/netgear-AT-commands/README.md

 AT!ENTERCND=[CNDPW]
 AT!TELEN=1
 AT!CUSTOM="RDENABLE",1
+AT!RESET
 ```
-Then, just telnet to port 23 and you're root
+Then, just wait till reboot and telnet to port 23 and you're root.
+You might need to reboot twice.

 ---